Tourism Spots · Nara

 When and where was the latest bear incident in Isonokami Jingū?

-The most recent bear sighting in Isonokami Jingū was on March 19, 2026 in Nara Besshiyocho, Nara, where 1 Black Bear was reported.
+The most recent bear sighting in Isonokami Jingū was on May 28, 2026 in Uda Murou-Muyama, Nara, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Isonokami Jingū?